 The iconic folly ‘Old John’ is known to all true Leicestarians, but it formed the backdrop for a more Nottingham-based tale as it can be seen in the backdrop of scenes of Robin Hood Prince of Thieves, which filmed in Bradgate Park.

-And we can't finish without mentioning Melton Road and Belgrave Gate, otherwise known as Leicester's Golden Mile, which has become massvely popular with Bollywood producers looking for a taste of India in the UK.
+And we can't finish without mentioning Melton Road and Belgrave Gate, otherwise known as Leicester's Golden Mile, which has become massively popular with Bollywood producers looking for a taste of India in the UK, 2013's Jaidoo was filmed here.

 Check out all the Leicestershire filming locations here